erikmav/passport-sqrl/README.md

 1. The site must implement an ISQRLIdentityStorage implementation to store user profile information and SQRL "nut" mappings for use by the passport-sqrl components.
 1. For best effect, the site's login page should poll for login completion to handle the SQRL app case, e.g. phone login or the separate SQRL desktop app.
 Because the app data flow does not integrate with the user's browser (by design - the phone login case is important for insecure Internet cafe scenarios), the browser will not be able to tell when the login has been completed - and get an ambient auth cookie - without polling the site.

-The demo site code in the passport-sqrl Git repo (https://github.com/erikma/passport-sqrl/tree/master/src/testSite especially TestSiteHandler.ts) demonstrates the integration steps above.
+The demo site code in the passport-sqrl Git repo (https://github.com/erikma/passport-sqrl/tree/master/src/testSite especially TestSiteHandler.ts and login.ejs) demonstrates the integration steps above.
 See the section below on using the test site for browser testing.

 # Release History and Release Notes